Volunteer Safety Protocols

 - and maintain a healthy work environment following CDC guidelines.

-We can use your help to continue our essential services during this difficult time.
+We can use your help to continue our essential services during this difficult time in the following ways:

 Help us to prepare and serve meals onsite.
 Volunteer Safety Protocols